TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/010 +Create Database.md

 C:\TRMO\RiderProjects\TodoAppWasm\EfcDataAccess\Todo.db
 ```

 However, that path will be different between group members, so you would have to modify it.
-Alternatively this can be put into a local configuration file, which is not under version control.
-You'll have to google how to do this.
+Even more alternatively this can be put into a local configuration file, which is not under version control.
+You'll have to google how to do this, if interested.